synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 If you used the Helm Prep Script and did not use the System Size feature, edit your config.json by changing these fields: `webVolumeSizeGiB`, `dbVolumeSizeGiB`, `dbSlaveVolumeSizeGiB`, `dbSlaveBackupVolumeSizeGiB`, and `minioVolumeSizeGiB`.
 Then rerun your run-helm-prep.ps1 script and related helm commands.

 If you used the Quick Start deployment, either include the following helm chart values in your srm-extra-props.yaml file or specify them with "--set" parameters, and rerun your helm command: `web.persistence.size`, `mariadb.master.persistence.size`, `mariadb.slave.persistence.size`, `mariadb.slave.persistence.backup.size`, and `minio.persistence.size`.

+## Reset Replication

+You can use an external MariaDB/MySQL database with Software Risk Manager or the on-cluster MariaDB database configuration with an optional replica database supporting system backups.

+When replication is enabled, you can run the `SHOW REPLICA STATUS \G;` command on the replica to confirm that data replication is running correctly.
+If you observe an error with MariaDB replication, you can reset data replication using the below procedure.
+You will use three terminal windows to reset replication.

+>Note: The steps in the following section assume two statefulsets, srm-mariadb-master and srm-mariadb-slave, and an srm-web deployment, all in the srm namespace.
+They also assume that you have a single replica instance, as you would not want to run RESET MASTER with other replicas in replication.

+Terminal 1 (Stop web workload):

+1.	kubectl -n srm scale --replicas=0 deployment/srm-web

+Terminal 1 (Stop replication on replica):

+2.	kubectl -n srm exec -it srm-mariadb-slave-0 -- bash
+3.	mysql -uroot -p
+4. STOP SLAVE;
+5.	exit # mysql
+6.  exit # pod

+Terminal 2 (Prepare for primary backup)

+7.	kubectl -n srm exec -it srm-mariadb-master-0 -- bash
+    >Note: Confirm zero database writers
+8.	mysql -uroot -p
+9. RESET MASTER;
+    >Note: RESET MASTER deletes previous binary log files, creating a new binary log file.
+10. FLUSH TABLES WITH READ LOCK;
+11. SHOW MASTER STATUS;
+    >Note: Record starting position in master log

+Terminal 3 (Create primary backup):

+12.	kubectl -n srm exec -it srm-mariadb-master-0 -- bash
+13.	mysqldump -u root -p codedx > /bitnami/mariadb/codedx-dump.sql
+    >Note: The above command assumes you have adequate space at /bitnami/mariadb to store your database backup.
+Use an alternate path as necessary, and adjust paths in subsequent steps accordingly.
+14.	exit # pod
+15.	exit # terminal

+Terminal 2 (Unlock primary tables):

+16. UNLOCK TABLES;
+17.	exit # mysql

+Terminal 1 (Move primary backup to replica):

+18.	kubectl -n srm cp srm-mariadb-master-0:/bitnami/mariadb/codedx-dump.sql ./codedx-dump.sql
+19.	kubectl -n srm cp ./codedx-dump.sql srm-mariadb-slave-0:/bitnami/mariadb/codedx-dump.sql

+>Note: Above commands are one option for moving the backup from the primary to the replica.

+Terminal 2 (Delete primary backup):

+20.	kubectl -n srm exec srm-mariadb-master-0 -- rm /bitnami/mariadb/codedx-dump.sql
+21.	exit # terminal

+Terminal 1 (Restore replication):

+22. kubectl -n srm exec -it srm-mariadb-slave-0 -- bash
+23.	mysql -u root -p codedx < /bitnami/mariadb/codedx-dump.sql
+24.	mysql -uroot -p
+25. RESET SLAVE;
+    >Note: RESET SLAVE deletes relay log files.
+26. Remove old binary log files by running "SHOW BINARY LOGS;" and "PURGE BINARY LOGS TO 'name';"
+    >Note: If you previously deleted binary log files (mysql-bin.000*) from the file system, remove the contents of the mysql-bin.index text file.
+27. CHANGE MASTER TO MASTER_LOG_FILE='mysql-bin.000001', MASTER_LOG_POS=position-from-step-11-goes-here;
+    >Note: Replace position-from-step-11-goes-here before running the above command.
+28. START SLAVE;
+29. SHOW SLAVE STATUS \G;
+30.	exit # mysql
+31.	rm /bitnami/mariadb/codedx-dump.sql
+32.	exit # pod

+Terminal 1 (Start web workload):

+33. kubectl -n srm scale --replicas=1 deployment/srm-web
+34.	exit # terminal

 # Backup and Restore